hirmeos/identifier_translation_service/README.md

 ## API Structure

 ### Publication identifiers as URIs
 The translation service stores all work (publication) identifiers as URIs, therefore when querying/populating the database you must use the relevant [URI scheme][7].
-When multiple identifiers of the same scheme are associated with the same work, you may set one and only one canonical URI per URI scheme, which will be the returned value when the `strict` flag is used.

 | Identifier | URI Scheme | Example                                       |
 | ---------- | ---------- | --------------------------------------------- |